Oueddei Kichidemi

-Oueddei Kichidemi was the father of the former Chadian President Goukouni Oueddei and was the tribal leader, or derde, of the Toubou Teda of the Tibesti during the First Chadian Civil War.
+Oueddei Kichidemi (died December 1977), alternatively spelled Weddeye Kefedemi, was a Chadian chief.
+He was the father of the former Chadian President Goukouni Oueddei and served as the tribal leader, or derde, of the Toubou Teda of the Tibesti from 1938 to the First Chadian Civil War.

 Derde

+Oueddei Kichidemi was elected derde in 1938 after the death of his predecessor Chahaï.
+However, the latter's family contested Kichidemi's legitimacy and even attempted to assassinate him on the day of his throne accession.